 Return to Top

-Born in Stamford, Texas, former Democratic Congressman Stenholm served Texas’ conservative 32 county, 17th District (Abilene) for 26 years.
+Born in Stamford, Texas, former Democratic Congressman Charles Stenholm served Texas’ conservative 32-county 17th District (centered in Abilene) for 26 years.

 - A member of the House Committee on Agriculture for his entire Congressional career, Stenholm became the committee’s ranking Democrat during his last 8 years ending in 2004.
 His papers include background material on crop subsidy and crop insurance legislation, speeches presented in Committee and on the House floor, copies of draft and final legislation and budgets, and summaries of legislative issues addressed in Congressional sessions.